Network Services Framework RM3808 provides access to specialist suppliers who can deliver the services under the 13 individual lots.

 The provision of integrated communications solutions to provide a consistent user interface across a range of end-user devices.
 This lot incorporates components from lots 5, 6, 8 and 9.

-The Network Services Framework Contract ID: RM1045 provides three options for call off procedures:
+Network Services 2 (RM3808) provides three options for call off procedures:

 - Direct award

-Direct award is generally used when buying standard catalogue items as described within the Government eMarketplace, with their Mandatory Service Offers (MSO) and Standard Service Offers (SSO) from the chosen supplier.
+Direct award is generally used when buying standard catalogue items from the Government Government eMarketplace.
+Using this eMarketplace, customers can browse Service Offers (SOs) published by Suppliers across the 13 lots.

-In order to invite suppliers to add a new catalogue item to the Direct Award Catalogue, fully complete a Request for information (RFI) Template under the Network Services Agreement (RM1045) and email this to all suppliers in the lot of choice.
+In order to invite suppliers to add a new catalogue item to the Direct Award Catalogue, fully complete a Request for information (RFI) Template under the Network Services 2 Agreement (RM3808) and email this to all suppliers in the appropriate lot.
 Complete the template with as much information about your requirement as possible.
 In the event of your requirement spanning more than 1 lot, this could be managed as a cross lot process.
 Where using cross lot, remember to invite only those suppliers common to both lots to respond.
 This might be useful if you are seeking to procure connectivity and overlay services together which can be achieved through RM3808.

 The end result could be a new catalogue item which exactly meets a customer’s needs, and which can be procured via direct award.

-Direct award scoring templates, either a Direct Award Scoring Template - Price and Non-price or Direct Award Scoring Template - Price Only, should be completed and maintained as part of the procurement process.
+Direct award scoring templates, either a Direct Award Desktop Evaluation - Price and Non-price or Direct Award Desktop Evaluation - Price Only, should be completed and maintained as part of the procurement process.

 Further competition can be used where you need suppliers to develop proposals or solutions to meet your statement of requirements and where you therefore need to run a competition under the framework.